Acrylic embedment

-Acrylic embedment is a process of encapsulating various objects into lucite (cast acrylic).
-The process is used for preserving specimens, encapsulating electronics, and making decorative items such as trophies (deal toys) and jewelry.
+Acrylic embedment is a process of encapsulating objects into cast poly(methyl methacrylate).
+The process is used for preserving specimens, encapsulating electronics, and making decorative items such as trophies (deal toys) and jewellery.

 History

 In the early 1940s, Armand G. Winfield was interested in preserving biological and geological specimens.
 He developed a method for embedding such specimens in clear acrylic plastic, and by 1945, his process was used to mass-produce objects embedded in acrylic.
 In addition to preserving specimens, Winfield’s work included encapsulating electronics in acrylic and the production of acrylic jewelry.

 Process

 Pouring

 The process starts with two basic ingredients, an acrylic resin powder polymer and clear liquid monomer.
 The polymer and monomer are mixed together in specific proportions.
 The result is a thick, opaque liquid.
 The mixture is hand poured into molds and allowed to partially harden.
 Objects to be embedded are then hand placed into the acrylic layer.
 Another layer is poured over the embedded object and the acrylic is again allowed to harden.

 During this stage, the liquid acrylic is an opaque, milky white.
 It is very difficult to center objects on multiple levels when the objects below cannot be clearly seen.
 Because these embedded objects are placed by hand, no two acrylic embedments are ever exactly alike.